(The Fall 2018 Calendar will be posted as soon as it is available.)

-- September 4-6: Orientation Program (mandatory)
+- September 4-6: Mandatory Orientation

-- October 18: Session I ends
+- October 23-27: Exams, Session I

-- December 13: Session II ends
+- December 18-22, Exams, Session II

 Students are welcome to register for a German language course while at Bucerius, but note that credit from language courses does not transfer back toward your Georgetown JD.
 Please notify the Law Center's Office of Transnational Programs should you decide to register for a German language course.
 Students may also earn a Certificate in Management and Leadership for Lawyers by taking at least 4 specifically designated courses within the law curriculum.

 Because course offerings may change from year to year, it is possible that not all eligible courses are listed above.
 Participants in this program who wish to enroll in any course not listed above must contact the Office of Transnational Programs by email to request approval.
 Participants should not expect to receive credit for courses that are not expressly approved by OTP.